An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae: Results

 \subsection{Off-Diagonal Component}

-Although the diagonal components, particularly the 11-component, is dominant in neutrino transport, the off-diagonal components should not be forgotten \citep[see discussions in][]{2018ApJ...854..136N}.
-Designed to reproduce the dominant component, the M1-closure is known to give large errors to the off-diagonal components sometimes \citep{2019ApJ...872..181H,2020ApJ...902..150H}.
+Although the diagonal components, particularly the 11-component, are dominant in neutrino transport, the off-diagonal components should not be forgotten \citep[see discussions in][]{2018ApJ...854..136N}.
+Designed to reproduce the dominant component, the M1 closure is known to give large errors to the off-diagonal components sometimes \citep{2019ApJ...872..181H,2020ApJ...902..150H}.
 It is hence one of our goals in the machine learning modeling of the Eddington tensor to better reproduce the off-diagonal components.
 It is admittedly true in this respect that the previous TBNN closure was not so good, either \citep{harada2022deep}.
 In the following, we examine the accuracy of the off-diagonal components in our LightGBM model.

 We focus on the 12-component, which is actually the most important off-diagonal component.
-Figure \ref{fig:mae_12} shows the MAE for this component as a function of the neutrino energy at different postbounce times.
+Figure \ref{fig:mae_all} shows the MAE for this component as a function of the neutrino energy at different post-bounce times.
 We find again that our LightGBM model achieves higher accuracies in general compared to the M1 closure.
-The radial profiles of the $12$-component of the Eddington tensor are presented in figures \ref{fig:plot_300_250_12}--\ref{fig:plot_300_100_12}.
+The radial profiles of the $12$-component of the Eddington tensor are presented in Figure \ref{fig:plot_12}.
 They are obtained for the radial ray at $\theta=\pi/2$.
-At 250 ms post bounce, our LightGBM model fairs better than the M1 closure except at $\varepsilon_{\nu}$=54.0MeV, where the two models give similar errors.
+At 250 ms post-bounce, our LightGBM model fares better than the M1 closure except at $\varepsilon_{\nu}$ = 54.0MeV, where the two models give similar errors.
 As we go back in time, the deviation from the results of the Boltzmann simulation gets larger for the LightGBM model and its advantage becomes not so remarkable.

-A potential factor that contributes to the compromized success is the variation in the statistical properties among the data at different time steps.
-Tables \ref{tab:statistics-11} and \ref{tab:statistics-12} give the the mean and standard deviation of $k_{\rm boltz, FP}^{11}$ and $k_{\rm boltz, FP}^{12}$ at each time step.
+A potential factor that contributes to the compromised success is the variation in the statistical properties among the data at different time steps.
+Tables \ref{tab:statistics-11} and \ref{tab:statistics-12} give the mean and standard deviation of $k_{\rm boltz, FP}^{11}$ and $k_{\rm boltz, FP}^{12}$ at each time step.
 It is evident that the statistical properties of $k_{\rm boltz, FP}^{12}$ are significantly different from time to time compared to those of $k_{\rm boltz, FP}^{11}$.
 It may be that the generalization should not have been expected for the off-diagonal component in the first place.
 Standardisation of the dataset across all time steps may be a solution but again is out of the scope of this paper.